-- 2.1 Note that this project forms part of the overall Aberdeen City Council's Early Learning and Childcare Expansion Programme of works. - 2.2 Instruct the Chief Officer Capital to prepare an update to the 22January 2020 Committee.
+- 2.1 Note the updates to the programme milestones and the financial implications. - 2.2 Instruct the Chief Officer Capital to prepare an update to the 22 January 2020 Committee

 3. BACKGROUND

 3.1 The Council is committed to expanding the provision of funded early learning and childcare from 600 hours to 1140 hours by 2020.
 The expansion should prioritise a high-quality experience for the child to capitalise on the significant contribution that Early Learning and Childcare can make to a child's development and to closing the poverty related attainment gap.